Symbolics: History

 The Lisp Machine system software was then copyrighted by MIT, and was licensed to both Symbolics and LMI.
 Until 1981, Symbolics shared all its copyrighted enhancements to the source code with MIT and kept it on an MIT server.
 According to Richard Stallman, Symbolics engaged in a business tactic in which it forced MIT to make all Symbolics' copyrighted fixes and improvements to the Lisp Machine OS available only to Symbolics (and MIT but not to Symbolics competitors), and thereby choke off its competitor LMI, which at that time had insufficient resources to independently maintain or develop the OS and environment.

-Symbolics felt that they no longer had sufficient control over their product.
-At that point, Symbolics began using their own copy of the software, located on their company servers, while Stallman says that Symbolics did that to prevent its Lisp improvements from flowing to Lisp Machines, Inc. From that base, Symbolics made extensive improvements to every part of the software, and continued to deliver almost all the source code to their customers (including MIT).
+Symbolics felt that it no longer had sufficient control over its product.
+At that point, Symbolics began using its own copy of the software, located on its company servers, while Stallman says that Symbolics did that to prevent its Lisp improvements from flowing to Lisp Machines, Inc. From that base, Symbolics made extensive improvements to every part of the software, and continued to deliver almost all the source code to its customers (including MIT).
 However, the policy prohibited MIT staff from distributing the Symbolics version of the software to others.
 With the end of open collaboration came the end of the MIT hacker community.
 As a reaction to this, Stallman initiated the GNU project to make a new community.
 Eventually, Copyleft and the GNU General Public License would ensure that a hacker's software could remain free software.
 In this way, Symbolics played a key, albeit adversarial, role in instigating the free software movement.